fusioncharts/dev_centre_docs/getting-started/ember/install-using-ember.md

 $ npm install fusionmaps

-Once the fusionmaps package is installed you will find all the map definition files in `fusionmaps/maps` folder.</div>
+Once the fusionmaps package is installed you will find all the map definition files in `fusionmaps/maps` folder.

 **Note:** The `fusionmaps` package is dependent on the `fusioncharts` package.
 Therefore, to use fusionmaps, it is necessary to first include `fusioncharts` in your project and the map renderer as shown below: